Cremon2/beyblade/README.md

 No frameworks or libraries are used at this stage, to keep the focus on core JavaScript learning.

 ## 📁 Project Structure
+/beyblade-project
+│
+├── index.html # Main HTML file
+├── style.css # Styles for layout and visuals
+├── script.js # JavaScript logic
+└── README.md # Project description and info

+## 📝 Notes

+- This project is **not production-ready** — it's a learning tool.
+- Code may be experimental or contain bugs as I continue to explore new concepts.

+## 🤝 Contributing

+Although this is a personal learning project, **feel free to fork it, use it, or suggest improvements**!
+I'd love to see how others approach similar ideas.

+## 📬 Contact

+If you have feedback or suggestions, feel free to reach out or open an issue!